Admission Criteria and Application Materials

 - a one-two page statement of academic interests and professional goals

 - three recommendation forms and letters focused on academic performance

 - one complete set of original, official transcripts from all colleges and universities attended.
 If official electronic delivery is available, please direct your transcripts to firstname.lastname@example.org.

 - scores on the Graduate Record Examination (GRE) aptitude tests

 - a writing sample of your best academic work or thesis

 - if desired, please include a cover letter indicating your wish to be considered for a teaching assistantship or scholarships/fellowships

 - an application fee.
 Please note all application fees are non-refundable and subject to change

-For any application materials you wish to mail, please send them to the Department of Sociology, University of Kansas, 1415 Jayhawk Blvd., 716 Fraser Hall, Lawrence, KS 66045
+Most application materials can be uploaded directly to the online application.
+For any application materials you wish to mail, please send them to Graduate Admissions, University of Kansas, 1450 Jayhawk Blvd., Strong Hall 313, Lawrence, KS 66045.

 The application procedure for international students is the same as above, except for the following: